 Some devices like controllers allow the user to control and explore the content.

 Creating the content starts with an understanding of computer vision, the technology that enables phones and computers to process images and videos so that they can understand them the way a human visual system does.

 For instance, devices using this technology will interpret images and videos using image location, surroundings, and appearance.
-This means by using devices such as a camera but also along with other technologies like artificial intelligence, big data, and a vision processing unit.
+This means using devices such as a camera but also along with other technologies like artificial intelligence, big data, and a vision processing unit.

 Artificial Intelligence and Machine Learning may rely on pre-processed image and video data (large amounts of data or big data) to identify objects in the environment.
-The camera will use blob detection, scale space, template matching, and edge detection or combination of all these to make this possible.
+The camera will use blob detection, scale space, template matching, and edge detection or a combination of all these to make this possible.

 Without going into details, for instance, edge detection generates an image by detecting points where brightness will drastically drop or stop altogether.
 Other methods use other techniques to identify an image.

 (i) Virtual reality headsets attempt to help a user enjoy an immersive 3D environment by putting a screen in front of the user’s eyes to eliminate their connection with the real world.